aeremin/Firefly_fw/README.md

   Download and unzip it anywhere (e.g. `C:/Dev/nRF5_SDK_15.3.0_59ac345`), then in SES go to Tools -> Options -> Building -> Global macros and set NRF_SDK_PATH to path chosen above (e.g. `NRF_SDK_PATH=C:/Dev/nRF5_SDK_15.3.0_59ac345`).

 That should be enough.
-If needed, more information and links to the additional tools can be in the official Nordic's ["Getting Started"](https://infocenter.nordicsemi.com/topic/ug_gsg_ses/UG/gsg/install_toolchain.html?cp=1_1_0_6).
+If needed, more information and links to the additional tools can be found in the official Nordic's ["Getting Started"](https://infocenter.nordicsemi.com/topic/ug_gsg_ses/UG/gsg/install_toolchain.html?cp=1_1_0_6).

 To open the project in SES, open `nrf52/blank/ses/firefly.emProject` (this is a SES project file).